WenxingPeng/Robotics-Fundametals/README.md

 # Robotics-Fundametals
-this is the course work of Robotics Fundamentals including the forward dynamic, inverse dynamic, trajectory generation and obsacle avoidance
+This is the coursework of Robotics Fundamentals including the forward dynamic, inverse dynamic, trajectory generation and obsacle avoidance.
+This Project is co-created with Jinhang Zhu.